wendyverdonk93/docs/content/faq/general/which-currencies-are-supported-by-multisafepay.md

 ## On request currencies

-MultiSafepay can accept on request new currencies for Visa, MasterCard and Maestro not leasted in the previous list.
+MultiSafepay can accept on request new currencies for Visa, MasterCard and Maestro not listed in the previous list.

 ## Requirements